pineresaugusto/InformeFinal_ML_AP_DC/_sources/markdown.md

 Freight demand forecasting is a crucial task for the trucking industry, as it enables decision-makers to allocate resources, optimize routes and vehicle usage, thereby directly contributing to cost savings and environmental sustainability.
 However, the lack of sufficient data points can pose a challenge to obtaining accurate forecasts using neural networks.

-This paper proposes a data augmentation approach to compare forecasts using conventional ARIMA and SARIMA models for the regular time series and the augmented time series, as well as three types of neural networks: fully connected neural networks (FNNs), long short-term memory (LSTM) networks, and gated recurrent unit (GRU) encoder networks.

 The data augmentation approach involves synthesizing new data points from the existing data set by adding random noise or by applying transformations such as shifting, scaling, and rotating the data.
 This helps to increase the size and diversity of the data set, which can improve the performance of neural network models.

 The results of the experiments show that the data augmentation approach can significantly improve the accuracy of neural network forecasts, making them comparable to or even better than the forecasts of conventional time series models.